redwoodjs/redwoodjs-com-archive/docs/testing.md

 export default Article
 ```

 If we're only displaying the summary of an article then we'll only show the first 100 characters with an ellipsis on the end ("...") and include a link to "Read more" to see the full article.
-A reasonable test for this component would be that when the `summary` prop is `true` then the "Read more" text should be present on in the component.
+A reasonable test for this component would be that when the `summary` prop is `true` then the "Read more" text should be present.
 If `summary` is `false` then it should *not* be present.
 That's where `queryByText()` comes in (relevant test lines are highlighted):

 ```javascript{18,24}
 // web/src/components/Article/Article.test.js